turingschool/curriculum/tutorials/models/validations.markdown

 For truly bullet-proof data integrity you'll need to implement validations at the database level, too.

-* The _Foreigner_ gem adds simple migration instructions for adding foreign key constraints to MySQL, PostgreSQL, and SQLite: https://github.com/matthuhiggins/foreigner
+* The `foreigner` gem gives you the ability to add foreign key constraints to MySQL, PostgreSQL, and SQLite: https://github.com/matthuhiggins/foreigner
-* `validates_uniqueness_of` could, in theory, run into issues if there are two concurrent requests creating the same data.
+* `validates_uniqueness_of` could, in theory, run into a race condition if there are two concurrent requests creating the same data.
 To protect against that, you can create a database index on the field and specify that it must be unique:

   ```ruby
   # in your migration...